 Instruction will be 100% in-person.
 Nevertheless, UCR's official platform, Mediación Virtual, will be used as a course repository to which the instructor will upload handouts, presentations, and other course-related material.
+Mediación Virtual might also be used for the students to upload their group projects.
 The students are expected to attend all classes punctually and to complete their readings and assignments before each session.
 Class activities will include lectures, discussions, practice, formative quizzes, written and oral exercises, etc.